Choosing between Runway and Causal? Read this before you decide

 Runway

-• Driver-based modeling: link assumptions like revenue growth, headcount, CAC to financial outcomes in real time.
+• Driver-based modeling: Link assumptions like revenue growth, headcount, CAC to financial outcomes in real time.

-• Live, linked drivers: change your pipeline or hiring plan and see P&L, cash flow, and burn update instantly.
+• Live, linked drivers: Change your pipeline or hiring plan and see P&L, cash flow, and burn update instantly.

-• Human-readable formulas: no proprietary language — write formulas in plain English, so anyone can read them.
+• Human-readable formulas: No proprietary language; write formulas in plain English, so anyone can read them.

 Causal

-• No-code, template-driven: create simple budgets and models quickly.
+• No-code, template-driven: Create simple budgets and models quickly.

-• Formula-first yet accessible: spreadsheets without coding.
+• Formula-first yet accessible: Spreadsheets without coding.

 Scenario planning